 The last Pacific coastal rainforest in Central America is located in the Osa Peninsula.
 Corcovado National Park is in the southwestern corner of the peninsula and teems with wildlife ranging from spider, squirrel, and capuchin monkeys, coatimundis, two and three toed sloths, tapirs, peccaries, giant anteaters and even ocelot, jaguarundi, and others.
 Commonly referred to as Costa Rica's crown jewel, this is one of the best places in the country to spot such elusive wildlife, and learn about rainforest ecology first hand.

 Casa Corcovado invites you to explore this remarkable region.
-Included in your stay is the option to take a hiking adventure in Corcovado National Park or visit the offshore biological reserve at Caño Island.
+Included in your stay is the option to take a hiking adventure in Corcovado National Park or snorkel near the off shore Caño Island.
 The rainforest surround the lodge is also ideal for birdwatching, and offers miles of hiking trails.
 Your time at the lodge is free and flexible.
 There are a number of optional activities including horseback riding, scuba diving, dolphin and whale encounters, canopy tours, and kayaking trips!
 If you want to take is easy, feel free to relax by the pool or catch up on your reading in a hammock to make the most of your Costa Rica vacation.
 On Day 11, we'll take an early boat back to Sierpe Dock, and catch our flight back to San Jose where we'll stay for the night.

 $740 single supplement